Here Are The 19 Cheapest Yet Great Places To Live In Missouri

 The library is listed on the National Register of Historic Places.

-The cost of living in Joplin is 7.1% less than the Missouri average and 15.4% less than the national average.
+The cost of living in this town is 7.1% less than the state average and 15.4% less than the national average.

 Did your town make the list?
 Isn’t it great to live in Missouri where you can get more bang for your buck?